offbynull/offbynull.github.io/docs/data/learn/Anki/input/input.md

    * immunosuppressors
    * communication between bacteria (quorum sensing)

- * `{ankiAnswer} (non-ribosomal peptide synthetase|NRP synthetase)/i`

-   A protein responsible for the production of a non-ribosomal peptide.
+ * `{ankiAnswer} (non-ribosomal peptide synthetase|NRP synthetase)/i` - A protein responsible for the production of a non-ribosomal peptide.

- * `{ankiAnswer} adenylation domain` `{ankiAnswer} (A[\s-]domain)/i`

-   A segment of an NRP synthetase protein responsible for the outputting a single amino acid.
+ * `{ankiAnswer} adenylation domain` `{ankiAnswer} (A[\s-]domain)/i` - A segment of an NRP synthetase protein responsible for the outputting a single amino acid.
 For example, the NRP synthetase responsible for producing Tyrocidine has 10 adenylation domains, each of which is responsible for outputting a single amino acid of Tyrocidine.

-   May also be shortened to A-domain.
+   Adenylation domain may be shortened to A-domain.

- * `{ankiAnswer} (mass spectrometer|mass spectrometry)/i`

-   A device that randomly shatters molecules into pieces and measures the mass-to-charge of those pieces.
+ * `{ankiAnswer} (mass spectrometer|mass spectrometry)/i` - A device that randomly shatters molecules into pieces and measures the mass-to-charge of those pieces.
 The output of the device is a plot called a spectrum.

    Note that mass spectrometers have various real-world practical problems.
 Specifically, they ...